Comparison: Head-to-head performance data

 Why is release week data for a title not what I expect?

-SV(M) began tracking streaming original viewership in 2022.
-For titles released before 2022, date ranges begin with the date added to the platform and data may not reflect complete viewership modeling.
+SV(M) began tracking streaming original viewership in Week 1 of 2022; we have no earlier data.
+For titles released before 2022, date ranges begin with the date added to the platform, which may be after 2022 W1.

-Click at the top right of the Trends pane to export your comparison as a CSV or Excel table.
-Exports include viewership for each title for all available weeks or days in minutes watched, hours watched and total views.
+Open the ... menu at the top right of the Trends pane to export your comparison as a CSV or Excel table.
+Choose Export Episode Trends to see episode-level data for TV seasons.

 More to know